We can treat retinal tears by ‘welding’ the tear with a laser—this prevents enlargement of the tear and reduces the chance of retinal detachment.

-Retinal detachment operations
+Retinal detachment surgery

 Every detached retina is different, and specialists will recommend the best operation for you.